emmavrhv/emmavrhvweek9/README.md

 - Run - in a second terminal window - "npx decap-server" from the root directory of the above repository to start up the CMS.
 - In a second terminal window: Run "npx decap-server" from the root directory of the above repository to start up the CMS.

-This repository is run localy [More info](https://decapcms.org/docs/working-with-a-local-git-repository/).
+This repository is run localy [More info](https://decapcms.org/docs/working-with-a-local-git-repository/). # nuxtdecapcms